 Along with their flashy clothing, bosozoku are most well known for their extravagant motorcycles.
 Their typical ride would consist of a normal Japanese road bike combined with elements of an American chopper and a British café racer.
 These mods included oversized fairings (the shell over the frame), raised handlebars, large seat backs, and colorful paint jobs.
 These bikes are very unique and definitely have a style all their own.

 Styles would also vary by region.
 Apart from gang symbols or logos on the bikes, some regional differences were marked by distinct modifications such as heavy use of lights or multiple oversized fairings.
-Regardless of the regional differences, when you saw a bosozoku bike, you knew it was a bosozoku bike.
+Regardless of the regional differences, when you saw a bosozoku bike, you knew it was from a Japanese biker gang.
 Most of the time you wouldn’t even have to see the thing to know it was bosozoku.
 Usually you’d hear these things long before you could see them.
 Those modded mufflers are loud.

 The Traditional Bosozoku